 Once in a while, send a “thank you” text that doesn’t include an invitation to spend money, and see how well customers respond to this touch of sincere holiday spirit.

 Linking the contest to social media allows you to reap the rewards of organic shares.
-Make sure you publicize the winner.
+Make sure you announce the winner publicly.

 Promote your text messaging club with in-store signage and links to it on emails, social media, and your website.
 Make sure that staff are trained to explain the benefits of joining the club to the customers during check-out.

-The day after Thanksgiving is a true shopping madness that happens every year, so you can prepare.
-Elaborate SMS activities can make your Black Friday a success by leveraging excitement, providing value, and spreading holiday cheer in your marketing strategy.
+The day after Thanksgiving is a true shopping madness that happens every year, so make sure you are prepared.
+Elaborate SMS messages can make your Black Friday a success by leveraging excitement, providing value, and spreading holiday cheer in your marketing strategy.
 So, build your text campaign early and don’t be afraid to market actively for a winning Black Friday!